Watch live as Congress continues impeachment inquiry into President Donald Trump

 What happens next?

-William Taylor, acting U.S. ambassador to Ukraine, and Deputy Assistant Secretary of State George Kent, testified Wednesday before the committee and took questions from representatives.
+William Taylor, acting U.S. ambassador to Ukraine, and Deputy Assistant Secretary of State George Kent testified Wednesday before the committee and took questions from representatives.
+Both said withholding desperately needed military aid for partisan reasons damaged U.S. relations with Ukraine and other nations.

-Taylor said during his deposition with the committee that he threatened to quit when he learned Trump was withholding the military aid, NBC reports.
-According to the network, he told a colleague in a text message, “it’s crazy to withhold security assistance for help with a political campaign.”
+Marie Yovanovitch, who testified Friday, served as the U.S. ambassador to Ukraine from 2016 to May, when she was removed by Trump.
+Yovanovitch told the panel Trump axed her in part because she resisted efforts by Giuliani and others to get Ukrainian officials to investigate unfounded allegations of corruption against the Bidens.

-Kent issued a memo soon after the call between Trump and the Ukrainian president outlining “his concerns that there was an effort to initiate politically motivated prosecutions that were injurious to the rule of law, both in Ukraine and the U.S,” according to CBS News.
+During Yovanovitch’s testimony, Trump tweeted that “everywhere (she) went turned bad.
+She started off in Somalia, how did that go?
+Then fast forward to Ukraine, where the new Ukrainian President spoke unfavorably about her in my second phone call with him.
+It is a U.S. President’s absolute right to appoint ambassadors.”
+Schiff said that tweet constitutes “witness intimidation.”

 Lawmakers have not outlined a timeline for the impeachment inquiry, but House Speaker Nancy Pelosi has said she wants to move through it “expeditiously,” The Associated Press reports.
 Democrats have said they hope to complete the inquiry by the end of the year.